sga001/thesaurus/README.md

 THES
 ====

-**Thes** is a command line utility that provides thesaurus functionality by quering thesaurus.com and tabulating the output.
+**Thes** is a ruby script that provides thesaurus functionality by quering thesaurus.com and tabulating the output.

 Requirements
 ------------